Amos Group

 You Can Help!

 The Amos Group seeks to provide helpers for local organizations that support the under-served in our communities.
-Below are two opportunities for you to consider.
-Please let us know if you have chosen to help.
-Thanks!
+Watch for current opportunities!

 The Amos Lending Library is up and running!
 Come and borrow a book, or drop off a donation. still taking donations!